puppetlabs/puppet-rfc/arm-0.arm/arm.md

-Open source projects often adopt an enhancement proposal process to encourage design and discussion before complicated development work begins, and it's in this spirit that Puppet Armatures came about.
+Open source projects often adopt an enhancement proposal process to encourage design and discussion before complicated development work begins, and it's in this spirit that Puppet Armatures (often abbreviated as "ARMs") came about.
 This process is heavily inspired by the Java community's [JEP][JEP1] process, but has changed over time to reflect the less formal nature of our community.

 In some cases, ARMs are artifacts of the process leading up to one or several issues/feature requests in the issue tracker.
 In others, they may be detailed,